 Certain ingredients may make soap more prone to becoming rancid.
 If you have one batch of soap that gets DOS but other similar batches are fine, evaluate what might be the cause.
 Here are a couple of examples from my and others' experience --

 Oxidized essential oils (EOs).
 Lavender EO that has oxidized due to age can definitely trigger overall rancidity.
-I suspect older mint EO can also do likewise, but not as fast as oxidized lavender.
+I suspect oxidized mint EO can also do likewise.
 To prevent this problem, refrigerate EOs if you can, and use EOs within a reasonable time.
 Use the last drops of older EOs in potpourri, not in soap.

-Foods high in copper.
+Ingredients high in copper.
 Powdered spirulina, a seaweed, is sometimes added to soap to achive a green color.
 One soaper shared photos of a severe case of rancidity in soap that he had colored deep green with spirulina.
-Spirulina is high in copper, and copper is a known trigger for soap rancidity.
+Spirulina is high in copper (5), and copper is a known trigger for soap rancidity.
 Other foods high in copper include spinach and swiss chard.

 Do you have other examples to add to this list?
 Contact DeeAnna with your suggestions....

 Protect against rancidity with proper handling and storage

 Chelators and antioxidants can only do so much to protect against rancidity.
 Preventing unnecessary contamination is also a wise idea.
 Kenna from Modern Soapmaking evaluated 25 different bars of soap one year after they were made.
 She noted many of the bars had developed some DOS, and she drew this conclusion --

 "...One of the things that this round of testing reinforced is the importance of using distilled water in soapmaking, keeping soap in its packaging until use, and not exposing [the soap] to metal...."
 (1)

 Here are some suggestions for storing and handling soap and fats.
 These ideas are based on my studies about rancidity in fats and soap and on my and others' personal experience --